 If you choose not to upload a photo and/or add a personal message, just your name and degree will be shown.

 The slides will be available on the Graduation 2020 page starting on May 17 and will also be incorporated into the virtual celebration.
 Please note: This slideshow will be posted on a public website, so be aware that anyone can see it.
 Submission of a photo acknowledges your awareness of this fact.

 The 264th Commencement Ceremony, Penn's University-wide virtual celebration, is scheduled for Monday, May 18 at 11 a.m.
 EDT.
 More information is available at Penn’s Commencement website.

 When will I receive my diploma?

-The College of Liberal and Professional Studies does not distribute official diplomas at the LPS Graduation Ceremony.
-The Office of the University Secretary will begin to mail diplomas approximately eight to ten weeks following the official degree conferral date (i.e., the date appearing on your diploma).
-Your diploma will be mailed to you once you have satisfied all relevant academic requirements and if you are in good financial standing.
-Additional diploma mailing information is available at the website of the University Secretary.
+The College of Liberal and Professional Studies does not distribute official diplomas at the LPS graduation ceremony.
+The Office of the University Secretary will begin to mail diplomas approximately eight to ten weeks following the official degree conferral date (i.e. the date appearing on your diploma).
+Your diploma will be mailed once you have satisfied all relevant academic requirements and if you are in good financial standing.
+Diplomas will only be mailed to the permanent or temporary address; additional diploma mailing information is available at the Penn University Secretary’s website.

 International diplomas can take up to eight weeks for delivery.
 International students who are planning to stay in the US should designate a temporary US address in Penn InTouch or contact the diploma coordinator to arrange to pick up the diploma from the Office of the University Secretary.